AnderZerfall/K-lingua-website/README.md

  ## Key features

-- **Perfomance**: Slider components can be changed dynamically by parsing different props for headlines & images.
+- **Performance**: Slider components can be changed dynamically by parsing different props for headlines & images.
 - **Optimized for SEO**: To improve UI, we added small cute animations and loaders.
 - **Responsive design.
 Mobile first**: Our website is designed to be displayed optimally both on mobiles and desktops
-- **Cute, light animations**: To save users' eyes, we added the dark mode to our website.
+- **Cute, light animations**: To keep users engaged and improve user experience.
-- **Backend-free (Contact form)**: Due to the budget of the project, the client was insisting on implementing backend-free application form, and so I did.
-Using Web3Forms I was able to implement simple email system for my client.
+- **Backend-free (Contact form)**: Due to the budget of the project, the client was insisting on implementing a backend-free application form, and so I did.
+Using Web3Forms I was able to implement a simple email system for my client.

 ![](https://imgur.com/Ef3yerr.gif)

 ## Used Technologies
 - **HTML5**: The core of the project
 - **BEM**
-- **JavaScript**: for adding dynamic features, like burger menu handling, switches, animations.
+- **JavaScript**: for adding dynamic features, like burger menu handling, switches, and animations.
 - **SASS**: easy styling!
 - **Prettier**: just some sprinkles to make our code readable.
 - **Web3Forms**: for implementing contact form without backend